mdasifahamed/mdasifahamed/README.md

 ### Some Apps  & App Concept  I have Developed While Learning

 ---
 - :camera:  A Simple Photo Editing App Using Django
 - :file_folder: A Simple Student Management System Using Django
-- :convenience_store: A E commerce Frontend Using React and Public Store Api
+- :convenience_store: An E-commerce Front-End Using React and Public Store Api
 - :ledger: An Ethereum Block Explorer For Accounts, Contracts, & NFT Using React & Alchemy Node Provider With Its SDK.
 - :gift: A Decentralized Lottery App Concept Using Solidity.
 - :department_store: A Decentralized  Digital Product Buy And Sell Concept In Solidity.